syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/examples/multi-line.md

-{: .notice--info-start}
+{: .notice--primary-start}

-**TIP:** To format multi-line messages to your individual needs, consider the following:
+**NOTE:** To format multi-line messages to your individual needs, consider the following:

 - To make multi-line messages more readable when written to a file, use a template in the destination and instead of the ${MESSAGE}